 A number of refining and trading groups have been approached to provide terms for the refining and purchase of the copper/gold concentrate that will be produced at the Palito Mine and which is expected to account for in excess of 70% of the revenues of the operation.
-The Company is evaluating the submissions and expects to be in a position to finalise terms in the coming few months.
+The Company has completed the evaluation of these submissions and is in the process of agreeing contract terms.

-The Company's strategy has been to develop additional satellite high grade gold mining opportunities in relatively close proximity to the current Palito Mine and process plant, with a view that ore mined could be treated through a centralised processing facility located at Palito.
-Kenai's high grade Sao Chico property is at a more advanced stage than Serabi's own discoveries at Currutela, Palito South and Piaui.
-The proposed acquisition of Kenai therefore presents the Company, if the transaction is approved by Kenai shareholders, with the opportunity to reduce the timeframe for the development of its first satellite deposit to augment Palito mine production with additional high grade feed, taking advantage of the excess plant capacity available.
+The Company's strategy has been to develop additional satellite high grade gold mining opportunities in relatively close proximity to Palito, taking advantage of surplus capacity that exists in the gold plant, the rationale being that ore mined could be treated through the centralised processing facility located at the Palito site.
+Kenai's high grade Sao Chico property is at a more advanced stage than Serabi's own discoveries at Currutela, Palito South and Piaui, and therefore obviously falls into this category of being a satellite opportunity.
+The acquisition of Kenai on 18 July 2013 therefore presents the Company with the opportunity to reduce the timeframe for the development of its first satellite deposit to augment Palito mine production with additional high grade feed, taking advantage of the excess plant capacity available.

-The first stage of activity at Sao Chico will be the commencement of an estimated 6,000 metre diamond drilling programme which will be supplemented by ground geophysics and surface sampling to establish other potential areas of interest within the Sao Chico exploration licence.
-The current Sao Chico gold resource comprises approximately 25,000 Measured and Indicated ounces, and 71,000 Inferred ounces, both averaging over 26 g/t. over just 3 veins, and with 10 more veins identified.
+The first stage of activity at Sao Chico is a minimum 3,500 metre diamond drilling programme to enhance the existing resource in terms of both resource confidence and size.
+The drill programme will be supplemented by ground geophysics, commencing early in August 2013, which will establish other potential areas of interest within the Sao Chico exploration licence.
+The current Sao Chico gold resource comprises approximately 25,000 Measured and Indicated ounces of gold and 71,000 Inferred ounces, both averaging over 26 g/t. and contained within just three veins with ten more veins identified.